 The comparative statics of $A(w_t)$ yield comparative statics for arbitrageur positions and Sharpe ratios.
-Most surprising among these is that arbitrageurs can supply less insurance to hedgers when the latter become more risk averse.
+Most surprising among these is that arbitrageurs can supply less insurance to hedgers when the latter become more risk-averse.
 Following an increase in α , supplying insurance becomes more profitable for arbitrageurs.
-If arbitrageur risk aversion included only the static component, which does not depend on α , arbitrageurs would therefore supply more insurance.
-Because of the intertemporal hedging demand, however, the dynamic risk aversion of arbitrageurs with $\gamma < 1$ increases.
+If arbitrageur risk aversion included only the static component, which does not depend on α , arbitrageurs would supply more insurance.
+Because of intertemporal hedging demand, however, the dynamic risk aversion of arbitrageurs with $\gamma < 1$ increases.
 Moreover, this effect can dominate, inducing arbitrageurs to supply less insurance.
-Arbitrageurs with $\gamma \geq 1$ instead supply more insurance because their dynamic risk aversion decreases.
-When $\gamma \leq 1$, arbitrageurs' Sharpe ratio increases because both hedgers and arbitrageurs become more risk averse.
+Arbitrageurs with $\gamma \geq$ 1 instead supply more insurance because their dynamic risk aversion decreases.
+When $\gamma \leq 1$, arbitrageurs' Sharpe ratio increases because both hedgers and arbitrageurs become more risk-averse.
 The comparative statics with respect to $u^{\top}\Sigma u$ are along similar lines.

-Corollary 3.2 Suppose that hedgers are short-lived.
+COROLLARY 2: Suppose that hedgers are short-lived.
 For any given level of arbitrageur wealth w_t , the following comparative statics hold:

-- (i) An increase in the hedgers' risk aversion coefficient α raises the arbitrageurs' position in absolute value when $\gamma \geq 1$ and lowers it when $\gamma < K$, z < 1 and w_t is small.
-It raises the arbitrageurs' Sharpe ratio when $\gamma \leq 1$. - (ii) An increase in the variance $u^{\top}\Sigma u$ of hedgers' endowment raises the arbitrageurs' position in absolute value when $\gamma > 1$ and lowers it when $\gamma < 1$.
-It raises the arbitrageurs' Sharpe ratio when $\gamma \leq 1$.
+- (i) An increase in hedgers' risk aversion coefficient α raises arbitrageurs' position in absolute value when γ ≥ 1 and lowers it when γ < K, z < 1, and wt is small.
+It raises arbitrageurs' Sharpe ratio when γ ≤ 1. - (ii) An increase in the variance $u^{\top}\Sigma u$ of hedgers' endowment raises arbitrageurs' position in absolute value when $\gamma > 1$ and lowers it when $\gamma < 1$.
+It raises arbitrageurs' Sharpe ratio when $\gamma \leq 1$.

-When hedgers are long-lived, an increase in α lowers the arbitrageurs' position in absolute value when $\gamma < K$, z < 1 and w_t is small.
+When hedgers are long-lived, an increase in α lowers arbitrageurs' position in absolute value when $\gamma < K, z < 1$, and w_t is small.

-The result that an increase in α can induce the arbitrageurs to supply less insurance to hedgers carries through to long-lived hedgers.
+The result that an increase in α can induce arbitrageurs to supply less insurance to hedgers carries through to long-lived hedgers.
 This is because the asymptotic behavior of $A(w_t)$ for w_t close to zero is the same as with short-lived hedgers.
-Our numerical solutions indicate that the remaining comparative statics in Theorem 3.2 and Corollary 3.2 also extend to long-lived hedgers.
+Our numerical solutions indicate that the remaining comparative statics in Theorem 2 and Corollary 2 also extend to long-lived hedgers.

-3.3.3 Stationary Distribution
+C.3.
+Stationary Distribution